Discover more at Osterley Park and House

 Explore the estate on two wheels and see what wildlife you can find with bikes available to hire for all ages.
 Remember to check the Cycle Hire hub for opening and closing times ahead of your visit.

-Take a stroll around the estate and witness the garden at its best.
+Take a stroll around the estate and see the garden change through the seasons.

 The Stables Café is open daily, serving a selection of hot and cold drinks as well as seasonal lunches, light bites, sandwiches and cakes, including a children’s menu.